SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 1. Click **Configure** on the Dashboard.
 2. Click the gear icon to open the **Manage Service** menu and click **Create**.

     Set the options as follows:

-Server address and port: For SparkPost US, this would be `spgo.io :  443`; for SparkPost EU, this would be `eu.spgo.io : 443`
+    Server address and port: For SparkPost US, this would be `spgo.io :  443`; for SparkPost EU, this would be `eu.spgo.io : 443`.
+For PowerMTA+Signals, refer to your PowerMTA User Guide.

     Domain: Your click tracking domain, e.g. `click.business.com`
     Description: SparkPost (or whatever you like!)

+1. Follow [these steps](#switch-to-secure) to update and verify your tracking domain.
+---

+## <a name = "switch-to-secure"></a> Switch tracking domain to secure, and validate

+If you have previously created a tracking domain (whether verified or unverified), and wish to switch it from insecure (the default) to secure, use the [Update a Tracking Domain API](https://developers.sparkpost.com/api/tracking-domains/#tracking-domains-put-update-a-tracking-domain) `PUT` call, to update the tracking domain with the `"secure": true` string.

+1. Run the  using the following data:

+    ```
+    {
+        "secure"  : true
+    }
+    ```

+    Note: If you would like this tracking domain to be the default, please add `"default": true` to the JSON object above, before updating the domain.

+    Detailed information on this operation can be found in our API documentation [here](https://developers.sparkpost.com/api/tracking-domains.html#tracking-domains-retrieve,-update,-and-delete-put).

+1. Navigate to the Tracking Domains section in the UI and click the  "test" verification button.

+1. Send a test email, examine the internals of the email and check the expected HTTPS URLs using your tracking domain are present.

+1. Check that clicking the links takes you to the expected landing page.